Michael Hordern: Cleopatra and the 1960s

 Hordern first met the British theatre director Jonathan Miller in 1968.
-Miller, who had long been an admirer of Hordern, offered him the part of the agonistic Professor Parkin in his forthcoming television drama "Whistle and I'll Come to You".
+Miller, who had long been an admirer of Hordern, offered him the part of the agnostic Professor Parkin in his forthcoming television drama "Whistle and I'll Come to You".
 Hordern, who had heard positive things of Miller from theatrical friends, likewise thought highly of the director, and was quick to take up location filming in Norfolk that year.
 He came to like Miller's way of working, such as having the freedom to improvise instead of adhering to the strict rules of a script; the actor wrote in his autobiography that he had never experienced that degree of professional freedom.
 The programme was released towards the end of 1968 and was a hit with audiences and critics.
 Mark Duguid of the British Film Institute called it "a masterpiece of economical horror that remains every bit as chilling as the day it was first broadcast", while a journalist for The Telegraph, writing in 2010 about that year's remake starring John Hurt, reminded readers of the "brilliant Sixties production by Jonathan Miller [in which] Michael Hordern made a fine, crusty Parkin".
 The year ended with a role in Peter Hall's production of Edward Albee's A Delicate Balance at the Aldwych Theatre.
 The piece received lukewarm reviews, with Hilary Spurling of The Spectator thinking Hordern was "ill-served" as the principal character, Tobias.